godotengine/godot-docs/tutorials/physics/interpolation/advanced_physics_interpolation.rst

 Even with physics interpolation active, there may be some local situations where you would benefit from disabling automatic interpolation for a :ref:`Node<class_Node>` (or branch of the :ref:`SceneTree<class_SceneTree>`), and have the finer control of performing interpolation manually.

-This is possible using the :ref:`Node.set_physics_interpolated<class_Node_method_set_physics_interpolated>` function which is present in all Nodes.
-If you for example, set this interpolated flag to false for a Node, the children will recursively also be affected.
+This is possible using the :ref:`Node.physics_interpolation_mode<class_Node_property_physics_interpolation_mode>` property which is present in all Nodes.
+If you for example, turn off interpolation for a Node, the children will recursively also be affected (as they default to inheriting the parent setting).
 This means you can easily disable interpolation for an entire subscene.

 The most common situation where you may want to perform your own interpolation is Cameras.